 Still not certain what's a record and what isn't?
-Then work through the following three step process:
+Then work through the following questions:

 Step 1: Determine the purpose, value, and adequacy of the documentation.